FluidGroup/Brightroom/README.md

 > 📌 Pixel has been renamed as **Brightroom**

+> 🎈 Please help us, we have issues that we don't know how to solve. (help wanted in Issues)

 > ⭐️ If you interested in v2, hit the **Star button** to motivate us! 🤠

 ---